joker1007/abstriker/README.md

 If subclass does not implement `abstract` method, raise `Abstriker::NotImplementedError`.
 `Abstriker::NotImplementedError` is curently subclass of `::NotImplementedError`.

+This gem is pseudo static code analyzer by `TracePoint` and `Ripper`. it detect abstract violation when class(module) is defined, not runtime.

 ## Installation

 Add this line to your application's Gemfile: